best-practice-and-impact/spreadsheet-accessibility/interim-draft.md

 However, you should not use symbols to signify notes because:
 * they can be confusing
 * screen readers may not recognise them
-* users with low vision may not be able to spot them easily
+* users with low vision may not be able to see them

 Therefore, if you use symbols to signify notes it may lead to a fail of [guideline 1. perceivable](https://www.w3.org/TR/WCAG21/#perceivable) and [success criterion 1.3.1 info and relationships](https://www.w3.org/TR/WCAG21/#info-and-relationships).